wso2/product-ei/gh-docs/message-processor/Admin_Services.md

 Once you define your function, you will have to generate the MessageProcessorAdminServiceStub file.

-### 2. Generating the MessageProcessorAdminServiceStub using wsdl
+### 2. Generating the MessageProcessorAdminServiceStub using WSDL
 To generate the stub file, the WSDL file in `<repo-home>/service-stubs/mediation-admin/org.wso2.carbon.message.processor.stub/` needs to be edited and then built to generate the stub.